Forget the Cybertruck: This is the most important Tesla product no one is talking about

 How insurance is changing

 Tesla has one more reason for offering insurance, which is that the sector is changing: a tech company disrupting it fits the zeitgeist perfectly.
 My research at Loughborough University has looked into this disruption.
-I evaluated 32 insurance providers around the world including Tesla and found that artificial intelligence, big data, the internet of things, blockchain and edge computing were all rewiring insurance, both literally and metaphorically.
+I evaluated 32 insurance providers around the world including Tesla and found that artificial intelligence, big data, the internet of things, blockchain, and edge computing were all rewiring insurance, both literally and metaphorically.

 Broadly speaking, the work of the insurer is shifting from local human expert underwriters to automation driven by big data and AI.
 The existing industry players that I evaluated essentially fell into three categories.
 Some had recognized they cannot compete with tech companies.
-They were focusing on interacting with customers, branding and marketing, while outsourcing everything else to companies with the relevant skills.
+They were focusing on interacting with customers, branding, and marketing, while outsourcing everything else to companies with the relevant skills.

 Other insurers were trying to add new technologies to their existing business model.
 For instance, some are using chatbots that apply machine learning and natural language processing to offer live customer support.
 Yet another group had more fully embraced the new technological capabilities.
 For example, life insurers like Vitality and Bupa now encourage customers to use wearable monitoring devices to offer them guidance on improving their health and avoiding accidents.